 “It’s the final step that says, ‘I am a member of family X,’” Douglas says.

-And adoption can give a child the emotional stability that comes from feeling fully loved.
+And adoption can be in the best interests of the child, giving them emotional stability that comes from feeling fully loved.
 But there are legal reasons for doing it, too.
 Without an adoption, a stepchild won’t inherit anything from someone who is not their natural parent unless specifically named in the will.

 Also, if the birth parent were to become incapacitated, a stepparent who is not a legal guardian wouldn’t be able to make decisions affecting the child’s health and education.

-Adoption Might Not Always Be the Best Fit
+When The Adoption Process Might Not Always Be the Best Fit

 Still, adopting a child you care about is not a decision to be taken lightly, says Robin D. Carton, a partner at Carton & Rosoff in White Plains.
 Once you adopt that child, they are legally yours forever.